-The current members of the nominating and corporate governance committee are Charles S. Whitman III (Chairman), G. Cabell Williams and Steven M. Looney.
+The current members of the Nominating and Corporate Governance Committee are Charles S. Whitman III (Chairman), G. Cabell Williams and Steven M. Looney.
 All of these members are independent directors.
-The nominating and corporate governance committee is responsible for identifying individuals qualified to become board members, and recommending to the Board director nominees for election at the next annual or special meeting of stockholders at which directors are to be elected or to fill any vacancies or newly created directorships that may occur between such meetings, recommending directors for appointment to Board committees, making recommendations to the Board as to determinations of director independence, overseeing the evaluation of the Board, overseeing and setting compensation for the Company's directors.
+The Nominating and Corporate Governance Committee is responsible for identifying individuals qualified to become board members, and recommending director nominees to the Board for election at the next annual or special meeting of stockholders at which directors are to be elected or to fill any vacancies or newly created directorships that may occur between such meetings, recommending directors for appointment to Board committees, making recommendations to the Board as to determinations of director independence, overseeing the evaluation of the Board, overseeing and setting compensation for the independent directors.

-In making its recommendations for Board and committee membership, the nominating and corporate governance committee reviews candidates' qualifications for membership on the Board or a committee of the Board (including making a specific determination as to the independence of each candidate) based on the criteria approved by the Board (and taking into account the enhanced independence, financial literacy and financial expertise standards required under law or the NYSE rules for audit committee membership purposes).
-In evaluating current directors for re-nomination to the Board or re-appointment to any Board committees, the nominating and corporate governance committee assesses the performance of such directors, periodically reviews the composition of the Board and its committees in light of the current challenges and needs of the Board, the Company and each committee, and determines whether it may be appropriate to add or remove individuals after considering issues of judgment, diversity, age, skills, background and experience, considers rotation of committee or the Board.
-The nominating and corporate governance committee or are deemed appropriate by the nominating and corporate governance procedures or are deemed appropriate by the nominating and corporate governance committee or the Board.
-The nominating and corporate governance committee in evaluating candidates for membership on the Board.
+In making its recommendations for Board and committee membership, the Nominating and Corporate Governance Committee reviews candidates' qualifications for membership on the Board or a committee of the Board (including making a specific determination as to the independence of each candidate) based on the criteria approved by the Board (and taking into account the enhanced independence, financial literacy and financial expertise standards required under law or the NYSE rules for Audit Committee membership purposes).
+In evaluating current directors for re-nomination to the Board or re-appointment to any Board committees, the Nominating and Corporate Governance Committee assesses the performance of such directors, periodically reviews the composition of the Board and its committees in light of the current challenges and needs of the Board, the Company and each committee, and determines whether it may be appropriate to add or remove individuals after considering issues of judgment, diversity, age, skills, background and experience, considers rotation of committee members and committee chairmen and considers any other factors that are set forth in the Company's corporate governance procedures or are deemed appropriate by the Nominating and Corporate Governance Committee or the Board.
+The Nominating and Corporate Governance Committee considers issues of judgment, diversity, age, skills, background and experience in evaluating candidates for membership on the Board.

-The nominating and corporate governance committee does not have a formal policy on the consideration of director candidates recommended by stockholders.
-The Board believes that it is more appropriate to give the nominating and corporate governance committee flexibility in evaluating stockholder recommendations.
+The Nominating and Corporate Governance Committee does not have a formal policy on the consideration of director candidates recommended by stockholders.
+The Board believes that it is more appropriate to give the Nominating and Corporate Governance Committee flexibility in evaluating stockholder recommendations.

-In the event that a director nominee is recommended by a stockholder, the nominating and corporate governance committee will give due consideration to the director nominee and will use the same criteria used for evaluating board director nominees, in addition to considering the information relating to the director nominee provided by the stockholder.
+In the event that a director nominee is recommended by a stockholder, the Nominating and Corporate Governance Committee will give due consideration to the director nominee and will use the same criteria used for evaluating board director nominees, in addition to considering the information relating to the director nominee provided by the stockholder.